 The QI Standing Committee members report directly to their specific Standing Committee.
 The Standing Committee Chair completes a monthly status update which is discussed at the monthly Quality Improvement Committee (QIC).
 Any recommendations from Standing Committees are reviewed and appropriate action is taken by the QIC.
 Written reports of the status of each goal within the QI Annual Workplan are presented to the Governing Body (PIHP Board of Directors) quarterly.
 The PIHP Board approves any modification to the QI Workplan.
-The quarterly and annual QI Program Plan performance reports are prepared by the QI Department Director and QI Department technician. c
+The quarterly and annual QI Program Plan performance reports are prepared by the QI Department Director and QI Department technician.

-Resources and analytical support are provided to the QI Program from a number of sources.
-The Electronic Medical Record software (MIX) contains service data, encounter claims data, and demographic data.
+Resources and analytical support are provided to the QI Program from several sources.
+The Electronic Medical Record software (MIX) contains service data, encounter claims data, demographic data and standardized reports.
 CareConnect 360 is a web-based system containing service data (both Behavioral Health and Physical Health) for persons with Medicaid.
-Integrated Care Delivery Platform (ICDP) is a web-based system for data analytics.
 The Michigan Department of Health and Human Services (MDHHS) provides downloads of encounter and demographic data regularly and upon request.
-The PIHP has contractual relationships with Zenith Technology Solutions (ZTS) and TBD Solutions to provide analytic support and training to the PIHP.
-The PIHP also has internal data analysts providing analytic support to the organization.
+The PIHP has contractual relationships with TBD Solutions to provide analytic support and training to the PIHP.

-The organization delegates administration of the Consumer Satisfaction Survey to the CMHs.
-The CMHs report the data up to the PIHP for compilation into the annual report.
+The organization delegates administration of the Consumer Satisfaction Survey to the CMHs/SUD Providers.
+The CMHs/SUD Providers report the data up to the PIHP for compilation into the annual report.

 Many of the goals in the annual QI Workplan are collaborative in nature as the CMH practitioner standing committee members work to achieve goal objectives within their CMH systems.
 For example, the QMC provides oversight to the Performance Improvement Projects (PIPs), but the CMH systems develop and work on the goal areas to implement the PIPs.
-The practitioner CMH QM Committee representatives develop action plan goals, identify barriers to implementation, work to bring compliance to the set target within their individual CMHs, and report back to the Committee on the progress made towards achieving the target within their organizations.
+The practitioner CMH representatives on the QM Committee develop action plan goals, identify barriers to implementation, work to bring compliance to the set target within their individual CMHs, and report back to the Committee on the progress made towards achieving the target within their organizations.
 Communication and feedback mechanisms are both formal (Committee reporting) as well as informal (i.e., discussing the project via conference calls or email).
 Then the results and actions taken are compiled into a region-wide report on the PIP.